anticomputer/ovpn-mode/README.md

 - `q`: stop the selected ovpn
 - `r`: restart the selected ovpn

+There's a simple color coding scheme that tells you which state a given ovpn is in:

+- red: ovpn has stopped/dropped/broken, use `q` to reset/purge, or `b` to debug
+- pink: VPN is in the process of initializing
+- blue: namespaced VPN is ready for use
+- green: system wide VPN is ready for use

 Additionally you have available:

 - `i`: remote link info for the selected ovpn